 You have full responsibility for making sure contributions to your HSA don’t exceed the IRS limit.
 This includes contributions from you, your spouse, the state, and any other contributor.
 The maximum amount a taxpayer household can contribute each year to an HSA is shown in the table.
 For full tax details, visit the IRS health savings account page.

 Keep your HSA after leaving the CDHP

 You own your HSA and won’t forfeit any unspent fund when you change health plan, change jobs, or retire.
 You can spend your HSA funds on future qualified medical expenses.

 When you leave the CDHP plan, the state stops contributing funds to your HSA.
-If you have UW a payroll deduction going to your HSA, stop the deduction by submitting the HSA Employee Authorization for Payroll Deduction form to Benefits.
+If you have UW a payroll deduction going to your HSA, stop the deduction in Workday by following the Change HSA Contributions instructions.
+Contact the Integrated Service Center with questions.